sp00ks-git/hat/README.md

 * Rsmangler Integration for finding permutations of a specific word that the firm might be using. (includes incrementing various combinations on either side)

+The directory structure that HAT expects is.. (of course you can just ammend the code to your own needs)

+/opt/wordlists/1GB-4GB/*
+/opt/wordlists/4GB+/*
+/opt/wordlists/english-words/*
+/opt/wordlists/merged_list/*